 PIP Disability Costs

-Florida PIP plans are required to cover 60 percent of lost gross income and loss of earning capacity from the inability to work caused by the injuries sustained in your wreck.
-It also has to cover expenses you incur from other services you can no longer perform for your household that you otherwise would have provided free of charge.
-This could include household duties, childcare, or lawn and garden maintenance.
+Florida PIP plans should cover 60 percent of lost gross income and loss of earning capacity from the inability to work caused by the injuries sustained in your wreck.
+It also has to cover expenses you incur from other services you can no longer perform for your household that you otherwise might have provided free of charge.
+This can include household duties, childcare, or lawn and garden maintenance.

 For disability claims, you will have to provide your insurance company with wage verification from your employer that goes back 13 weeks from the date of your accident.
-Some companies also require documentation from the doctor who made the diagnosis of the condition that has left you unable to work.
+Some companies also require documentation from the doctor who diagnosed the condition that has left you unable to work.

-Just as it is important to document your medical costs, you should also make sure you keep track of the hours and days you have to miss work and the wages associated with that time.
-This is especially important if you are paid on an hourly basis and your employer does not provide short- or long-term disability benefits.
+Just as it is important to document your medical costs, keep track of the hours and days you miss from work and the income associated with that time.
+This is especially important if your employer does not provide short- or long-term disability benefits.

 PIP Death Benefits

-Because insurance companies only have to pay $2,500 if they determine you did not have an “emergency medical condition”, you can rest assured they make that determination often.
+Because insurance companies only have to pay $2,500 if they determine you did not have an “emergency medical condition,” you can rest assured that they often make that determination.
 An experienced Florida car accident attorney can help you evaluate your situation and determine whether or not it is in your best interest to take legal action against your insurance company in such a dispute.

 Filing a Personal Injury Lawsuit

 - Economic damages – Economic damages seek to compensate an injured party for direct monetary loss and require direct proof.
-Of course, to recover these damages from the other party, they must exceed the amount of compensation you received under your PIP plan.
-These damages include initial medical costs (your emergent treatment and initial hospital stay), post-discharge costs such as appointments with specialists or a later surgery, various sorts of therapy (physical, occupational, or speech), rehabilitation, the cost of any specialized medical equipment you now require, money you spend to have someone perform household services you are now unable to take on yourself, and lost wages—both those you’ve already lost and those which you may lose in the future.
+Of course, to recover these damages from the other party, they must exceed the compensation you received under your PIP plan.
+These damages include initial medical costs (your emergent treatment and initial hospital stay), post-discharge costs such as appointments with specialists or a later surgery, various therapies (physical, occupational, or speech), rehabilitation, specialized medical equipment, the money you spend to have someone perform household services you now cannot take on yourself, and lost income both that you already lost and future earnings you may lose.

 - Non-economic damages – These damages are harder to prove because they are not those for which you will not receive a bill in the mail.
 But experts can be brought in to assist with assigning a dollar amount to these losses.
-You may be able to recover for both physical and mental pain and suffering, loss of enjoyment of life, disfigurement, physical impairment, and inconvenience.
-In addition, certain of your family members (most often a spouse) may file a claim at the time of your suit for loss of consortium which seeks to compensate them for loss of consortium or companionship that resulted from your injuries.
+You can recover financially for both physical and mental pain and suffering, loss of enjoyment of life, disfigurement, physical impairment, and inconvenience.
+In addition, certain of your family members (often a spouse) may file a claim at the time of your suit for loss of consortium, which seeks to compensate them for loss of consortium or companionship that resulted from your injuries.

-Document the economic damages you incur in the treatment of your injuries for purposes of a personal injury suit just as it is for submitting your PIP claim.
+Document the economic damages you incur in treating your injuries for purposes of a personal injury suit, just as it is for submitting your PIP claim.
 You will be required to provide evidence of the costs of your injuries.
 Keep all your bills.
-And if you’re wondering whether or not to keep something, keep it and show it to your attorney.
+And if you don’t know whether to keep something, keep it and show it to your attorney.

 Contact an Auto Accident Attorney for Questions and More Information

-Car accidents can leave you reeling—both physically and financially.
+Car accidents can leave you reeling both physically and financially.
 It is always a good idea to seek the advice of an experienced attorney.
 If it is appropriate to file a lawsuit in your case, Florida law requires you to do so within four years of the date of your accident.
-While that may seem like a long time, there is a tremendous amount of work that goes into preparing a lawsuit so the more time you can give your attorney, the better off you’ll be.
+While that may seem like a long time, a tremendous amount of work goes into preparing a lawsuit, so the more time you can give your attorney, the better off you are.